CS180-022-2/Project_5/README.md

 + Pressing "accept" button will make accepted user appear on current user's friendlist
 + Pressing "deny" button will make the denied user disappear from the pending list
 + Pressing "resendRequest" button will make current user reappear on requested user's pending list
+#### Class Documentation
+##### updateAllUserModel() method
+Communicates with the server to get most updated user list
+@return A DefaultTableModel with the updated data as its column
+##### updatePendingModel()
+Communicates with the server to get the updated user info in the pending list
+@return A DefaultTableModel with the updated data as its column
+##### updateRequestModel() method
+Communicate with the server to get the updated user info in the request list
+@return A DefaultTableModel with the updated data as its column
+##### updateAll() method
+Updates the data by changing the model of all three tables.
+Resets the rowSorter to make sure the search bar keep working.
+Then repaints the JFrame addFriendFrame

 ### EditAccountFrame Class
 #### Description
+A class representing the frame to edit the user account details.
+Users can change their name, email address, and password but not the user ID.
+All the changed account details must conform to the respective validation rules.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers